openhouse/photo-filter/project-guidelines.md

 - **Performance**: Optimize for handling large datasets efficiently.
 - **Scalability**: Design the application architecture to accommodate future growth and additional features.

+## Ensuring Complete Project Overviews

+Including all relevant files in the project overview helps maintain transparency and aids in collaboration, especially when multiple contributors are involved.
+The `generate-overview.sh` script should be dynamically modified as needed to provide insight into any relevant files, balancing the need for completeness with the practicality of input constraints in collaborative tools like ChatGPT.

 ## Coding Standards

 - Use consistent indentation (2 spaces).